SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 For more information check out the CosmWasm docs [HERE](https://docs.cosmwasm.com).

-Before proceding, we reccomend learning about differences between SecretWasm and CosWasm [HERE](#differences-from-cosmwasm).
+Before proceeding, we reccomend learning about differences between SecretWasm and CosWasm [HERE](#differences-from-cosmwasm).

 <details>
   <summary><b>Table of Contents<b></summary>